PaulisMatrix/paulismatrix.github.io/content/shorts/fix breaking gopls when using build tags.md

   - go
 publish: true
 date: 2024-08-16
-description: How to fix gopls when using build tags in go files.
+description: How to fix breaking gopls when using build tags in go files.
 ---

 So first of all, what are build tags?